What Does it Take to Be a Wholesale Scientific Products Sales Representative?

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 In the United States, there were 343,600 jobs for Wholesale Scientific Products Sales Representative in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 17,700 new jobs for Wholesale Scientific Products Sales Representative by 2026.
-Due to new job openings and attrition, there will be an average of 37,000 job openings in this field each year.
+There will be an estimated 37,000 positions for Wholesale Scientific Products Sales Representative per year.

 The states with the most job growth for Wholesale Scientific Products Sales Representative are Nevada, Utah, and Washington.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.